pruno/mongo-vc/README.md

 ### CollectionAbstractFactory

 With this factory both simple and support collection can be created.
-This factory requires that you'r using also MongoDbAbstractServiceFactory to create the drivers.
+This factory requires that you are also using MongoDbAbstractServiceFactory to create the drivers.
 Register the factory under the ServiceManager than configure as follow:

     'mongovc' => array(